aleenatomy2802/sample_code/review_exam_final.md

    - Useful for deleting the tree (since you delete children before the parent) or for postfix notation expressions.

 ### Breadth-First Traversal

-**Level-order Traversal**:
-   - Visit nodes level by level from top to bottom.
-   - This method is useful for printing the tree in level order or solving problems that require visiting nodes in a level-wise manner.

 Each traversal method offers a different view of the tree's nodes and can be chosen based on the specific needs of the problem you are trying to solve.
 Depth-first traversals are often implemented using recursion, while breadth-first traversal is typically implemented using a queue.